A few simple dietary changes may help with temporary water weight gain.

-Eating too much sodium – from salty and highly processed foods - is often to blame.
+Eating too much sodium from salty and highly processed foods is often to blame.
 Sodium serves very important functions in the body, but the amount in your bloodstream needs to be kept in a fairly narrow range.
-So if you eat a very salty meal, (which then dumps a load of sodium into your bloodstream) your body will do what’s necessary to ‘dilute’ it – mostly by holding onto fluid that you see the next morning in the form of a puffy face and hands.
+So, if you eat a very salty meal, which then dumps a load of sodium into your bloodstream, your body will do what’s necessary to ‘dilute’ it.
+It will hold onto fluid that you see the next morning in the form of a puffy face and hands.

 A meal high in refined carbohydrates can sometimes be at fault, too.
-If you have an evening meal comprised mainly of sweet and starchy foods like pasta, white rice and sugary drinks, it will lead to a quick rise in your blood sugar, which signals your body to release insulin – a hormone which helps your body shuttle sugar from the bloodstream into your cells.
+If you have an evening meal comprised mainly of sweet and starchy foods like pasta, white rice and sugary drinks, it will lead to a quick rise in your blood sugar.
+This signals your body to release insulin, a hormone that helps your body shuttle sugar from the bloodstream into your cells.
 But high insulin levels can also lead your body to retain sodium and fluid.
 Since a carb-heavy meal can lead to an insulin spike, fluid retention might just tag along.

 Temporary water weight gain can often be tackled with a few simple dietary changes.
-That said, there are medical conditions and certain medications that can also cause fluid retention, so if are experiencing frequent or prolonged water weight gain, be sure to speak with your health care provider.
+That said, there are medical conditions and certain medications that can also cause fluid retention.
+So, if you are experiencing frequent or prolonged water weight gain, be sure to speak with your health care provider.

-It seems like that last thing you’d want to do – put more fluid into your body when it already feels overloaded.
-But drinking fluids will help your body to eliminate excess salt and water.
+It seems like the last thing you’d want to do is to put more fluid into your body when it already feels overloaded.
+But drinking fluids will help your body eliminate excess salt and water.
 Aim for 6-8 glasses a day.